-Actually, a group of seven of us sat together during morning breakfast and planned an itinerary on how we should spend our free day.
-We were on an official three day trip and had limited time at our disposal.
+On an official trip to Paris, a group of seven of us sat together during morning breakfast and planned an itinerary on how we should spend our free day.
+It was a three day trip and we had limited time at our disposal.
 ‘Louvre Museum’ was the unanimous choice and we thought of covering it by lunch.

 The second shortlisted site was the ‘Lock Bridge’ as a husband had promised her wife that he will be attaching a lock on the bridge for her and even click a picture as proof.

 For years, there was a tourist tradition of attaching padlocks on the ‘Pont des Arts’ a pedestrian bridge over seine river.
 It was considered to be a symbolic act of affection having sentimental value.
 But in 2015, the Paris city council ordered to stopped this ritual citing concerns over degradation of heritage property.

 At one point, the count of padlocks had increased to over seven lakhs which added weight on the bridge.
 It was felt that the practice of love locks was a risk to the Parisians and the tourist.
 So the authorities removed a major chunk of the locks and started discouraging this ritual.

 There was another girl in our group whose marriage was fixed for later half of the year so she too wanted to put a lock for her fiance.